docker/kitematic/CONTRIBUTING.md

 > causing the bug, and potential solutions (and your opinions on their
 > merits).

 ## Feature Requests

-Feature requests are welcome.
-But take a moment to find out whether your idea fits with the scope and aims of the project.
-A roadmap of the project is kept on the [Kitematic Roadmap](https://trello.com/b/G5Aw0Rqc/kitematic-roadmap) Trello board.
+Feature requests are most certainly welcome (and often exciting / interesting!).
+Please make sure your idea is within the scope and direction of the project outlined by our [Roadmap](https://github.com/kitematic/kitematic/blob/master/ROADMAP.md).
-It's up to *you* to make a strong case to convince the project's developers of the merits of this feature.
-Please provide as much detail and context as possible.

 ## Submitting Pull Requests

-Good pull requests—patches, improvements, new features—are a fantastic help.
-They should remain focused in scope and avoid containing unrelated commits.

-**Please ask first** before embarking on any significant pull request (e.g. implementing features, refactoring code, porting to a different language), otherwise you risk spending a lot of time working on something that the project's developers might not want to merge into the project.
+We're thrilled to receive pull requests of any kind.
+Anything from bug fix, tests or new features are welcome.
+That said, Kitematic is a highly-visual product.

+**Please ask first** before starting your journey on any significant pull request (refactoring, new or large features).
+It never hurts to open a pull request proposing what you'd like to build.
+This will just help anyone who's currently well-versed in the project by letting them know, and in return you'll get some awesome advice on how to build the new feature.

-Please adhere to the [Code Guidelines](#code-guidelines) used throughout the project (indentation, accurate comments, etc.) and any other requirements (such as test coverage).
+Please adhere to the [Code Guidelines](#code-guidelines) used throughout the project (indentation, accurate comments, etc.).

 Adhering to the following process is the best way to get your work included in the project: